sanjaybhavnani/stock-watchlist/README.md

 ### Frontend

-- Frontend will be built using Angular framework
+- Frontend built using Angular framework
-- Angular material will be used for UI Components.
+- Angular material used for UI Components.
-- State management will be done using ngrx store, effects and component-store
+- State management: Angular native signals.
+RxJS for events.
-- rxjs/webSocket for communication with websockets
+- WebSocket for live feed of stock prices.
 - HttpClient for communication with APIs
 - CSS: Mix of CSS in components css file and custom css in global css